ldanilek/whisper/README.md

 - Custom password
 - Expire manually
-- Deploy to Vercel
+- Display when it will expire (accesses or time remaining)
-- Display as plaintext
+- Display secret as plaintext for easy copying
-- Download as txt file
+- Download secret as txt file